How to Edit a Novel: A Level-by-Level Diagnostic for Authors

 Level Three: Prose and Style

 Prose problems are the level most authors focus on first, which is the wrong order.
 Fix structure and character before prose.
 A beautifully written scene that doesn't belong in the novel is still a scene that doesn't belong.
 Once structure and character are working, prose-level revision becomes meaningful.
+For the line-level techniques behind this section, see our pillar on prose mechanics and our guide to figurative language.

 Is the voice consistent?